crocs-muni/JCAlgTest/README.md

 ### jcalgtest.org web page

 We do periodically update the web page with visualization and sortable tables at http://jcalgtest.org.
 The raw source files with measurements are available in separate repository https://github.com/crocs-muni/jcalgtest_results/.
-Visit the page to see all results you also (possibly) contributed to!
+Visit the page to see all results you also (possibly) contributed to.

 ### Generate web page yourself